kcleal/skia_build_arm64/README.rst

 What is this?
 =============

-A repository providing a pre-build binary for Apple M1 arm64 chips
+A repository providing a pre-build binary for Apple arm64 chips, or other platforms.